-So is the feeling at Holiday these days, as guides say their bitter sweet goodbyes to their boats.
+So is the feeling at Holiday these days, as guides say their bitter-sweet goodbyes to their boats.
 The boats that took them and so many others down beloved canyons.
-The boats that rocked and rolled, bumped and whirled, but never died.
-The guides must de-rig the frames, organize the straps, clean the rubber rafts in every private little nook and cranny.
+The boats that rocked and rolled, bumped, and whirled, but never died.
+The guides must de-rig the frames, organize the straps, and clean the rubber rafts in every private little nook and cranny.
 It’s an intimate affair.
 When running the river the boat becomes an extension of a guide’s body, a limb that senses every change in speed and course.
 How does one say goodbye to a part of their body?

-But it’s only for seven months, the guides tell themselves.
-Only seven months until next season.
-And in the meantime they will be off on other adventures.
-Shredding the slopes, heading south to climb warmer rocks, maybe even just huddling up with some tea and Netflix.
+But it’s only for seven months, the guides tell themselves—only seven months until next season.
+And in the meantime, they will be off on other adventures.
+Shredding the slopes, heading south to climb warmer rocks, and maybe even huddling up with some tea and Netflix.
 Seven months, they say with a sigh.
 But it’s clear that some of them don’t believe it.

 And that’s just how the Holiday family is.
 Fluid, but not for any lack of love and dedication.
 As they say: if you love them, let them go.

 Such a sentiment is never more true than it is with a river family.
 Rivers pull in water from disparate tributaries, mixing colors, sediments, minerals, fish, insects, and a billion unique microbes.
 They bring it all together in a roar of spunky, wondrous life.
 And then they dump it all back out into the ocean, that big pond.
 How could we expect those who run the rivers not to follow them?
 Of course, they will end up in a larger ocean.
 For some, that ocean is going back to school.
 For others, it’s just another river in another state.
 Some, like the steelhead, will stay in the ocean for a few years only to return again to these fertile breeding grounds.
 We like it this way.
 Holiday’s goal is not to dam up the river but to let it flow, let it get to where it’s going, even if that’s a few thousand miles away.